Tips and Tricks

 Editors and IDE

-Write templates in an editor or IDE that has support for Latte.
+Write templates in an editor or IDE that supports Latte.
 It will be much more pleasant.

 • PhpStorm: install the Latte plugin in Settings > Plugins > Marketplace

-• VS Code: search markerplace for Nette Latte + Neon or Nette Latte templates plugin
+• VS Code: install Nette Latte + Neon, Nette Latte templates or the latest Nette for VS Code plugin

-• Sublime Text 3: in Package Control find and install Nette package and select Latte in View > Syntax
+• Sublime Text 3: find and install the Nette package in Package Control and choose Latte in View > Syntax

-• in old editors use Smarty highlighting for .latte files
+• in older editors, use Smarty highlighting for .latte files

-The plugin for PhpStorm is very advanced and can perfectly suggest PHP code.
-To work optimally, use typed templates.
+The plugin for PhpStorm is very advanced and can provide excellent suggestions for PHP code.
+For optimal functionality, use typed templates.

-Support for Latte can also be found in the web code highlighter Prism.js and editor Ace.
+Support for Latte can also be found in the web code highlighter Prism.js and the editor Ace.

 Latte Inside JavaScript or CSS

 Latte can be used very comfortably inside JavaScript or CSS.
-But how to avoid Latte mistakenly considering JavaScript code or CSS style to be a Latte tag?
+However, how can you avoid situations where Latte mistakenly considers JavaScript code or CSS styles as Latte tags?

 <style>